Skip to main content

 stringEncoded as text bytes.

-object, array, number, boolean, or nullSerialized as JSON bytes.
+object, array, number, or booleanSerialized as JSON bytes.

 Decode the reply